BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Expert Rider
 - Horse Lord

-**ACTIVE/PASSIVE RULES**
+- **Pinpoint Accuracy** `ACTIVE`

-- **Pinpoint Accuracy** `ACTIVE` - Elfhelm may re-roll To Hit, To Wound and In The Way rolls when using his throwing spears, and never suffers the normal -1 penalty when moving and shooting with his throwing spears.
+Elfhelm may re-roll To Hit, To Wound and In The Way rolls when using his throwing spears, and never suffers the normal -1 penalty when moving and shooting with his throwing spears.

 </div>